-During jumping by kangaroo rats, the musculotendon work contributions across all joints are not well understood.
+The musculotendon work contributions across all joints during jumping by kangaroo rats are not well understood.
 Namely, measures of external joint work do not provide information on the contributions from individual muscles or in-series elastic structures.
-In this study, we examined the functional roles of a major ankle extensor muscle, lateral gastrocnemius (LG), and of a major knee extensor muscle, vastus lateralis (VL), through in vivo sonomicrometry and electromyography techniques, during vertical jumping by kangaroo rats.
+In this study, we examined the functional roles of a major ankle extensor muscle, the lateral gastrocnemius (LG), and a major knee extensor muscle, the vastus lateralis (VL), through in vivo sonomicrometry and electromyography techniques, during vertical jumping by kangaroo rats.
 Our data showed that both muscles increased shortening and activity with higher jumps.
 We found that knee angular velocity and VL muscle shortening velocity were coupled in time.
-In contrast, the ankle angular end of the jump produced high power outputs at the ankle joint.
-Further, the decoupling of muscle and joint kinematics allowed the LG muscle to prolong the period of shortening velocity near optimal velocity (V{opt}), which likely enabled the muscle to sustain maximal power generation.
-These observations were consistent with a LG tendon that is much more compliant than that of the VL.
+In contrast, the ankle angular velocity and LG muscle shortening velocity were decoupled, and rapid joint extension near the end of the jump produced high power outputs at the ankle joint.
+Further, the decoupling of muscle and joint kinematics allowed the LG muscle to prolong the period of shortening velocity near optimal velocity, which likely enabled the muscle to sustain maximal power generation.
+These observations were consistent with an LG tendon that is much more compliant than that of the VL.